nvu01/Undervalued-Stock-Scanner/README.md

    - Open any workbook from the ``Results`` folder.
 These workbooks contain the processed data for each sector and will be pre-populated with fundamental stock analysis results.
    - To update the data in your workbook, you may need to refresh the queries.
 Follow additional steps detailed in ``Instructions.pdf``.

-**For more detailed guidance on how to use the workbooks, refer to the "Instructions.pdf" in `Undervalued Stock Scanner/Main` folder.**
+**For more detailed guidance on how to use the workbooks, refer to the "Instructions.pdf" in `Undervalued Stock Scanner\Main` folder.**

+## Power BI Dashboards
+Microsoft Power BI was used to create data models for result Excel workbooks (in `Undervalued Stock Scanner\Main\Results`) and generate interactive dashboards.
+The goal is to provide insights and industry comparisons using the data from these workbooks.

+### Requirements

+- Microsoft Power BI Desktop installed on your computer.
+- The "Undervalued Stock Scanner" project folder containing Excel workbooks used for modeling and visualization.

+### Important Files

+The Power BI folder contains the following key files:

+- `Undervalued Stocks Dashboard.pbix`: Power BI file with data visualizations for undervalued stock evaluation.
+- `Industry Averages Dashboard.pbix`: Power BI file with data visualizations about industry-level metrics.
+- `Using Dashboards.pdf`: A PDF guide that provides step-by-step instructions on how to use the dashboards and explains how to interpret and analyze the visualizations.
+- `Data Model View_Result Workbooks.pbix`: Power BI file containing a data model view for the Excel workbooks in `Undervalued Stock Scanner\Main\Results` folder.
+This model organizes the tables and establishes relationships for better analysis.